AviatrixSystems/Docs/HowTos/tag_firewall.rst

 Aviatrix gateway security policies is implemented at each gateway, key features are:

  * It is a L4 stateful firewall that filters on CIDR, protocol and port.
- * Each policy is assoicated with "Allow" or "Deny" action.
+ * Each policy is associated with "Allow" or "Deny" action.
  * A Base policy for "Allow" or "Deny" for the gateway can be used as a catch all rule.
  * All security policy events as well as packets can be logged to Splunk, SumoLogic, Syslog, ELK and Datadog.